 You may not have thought about asking for anything concerning genealogy but it is certainly worth thinking about.
 If you want to obtain a certificate, join a society, or subscribe to a magazine or website then you could ask friends and families.

 This could be a good idea if your birthday or Christmas is coming up.
-This will obviously save you the expense purchasing these yourself.
+This will save you the expense of purchasing these yourself.

 This is a good option but it will not take you far with your genealogy research as there is always plenty of certificates that you will need.

-Traveling to a grave yard will incur some expense through paying for petrol to get there.
+Traveling to a graveyard will incur some expense through paying for petrol to get there.
 But the information that you can find out can be valuable to your research.

 Graves will usually record the full name of the deceased, as well as when they died and also how old they were when they were buried.

 Even more information!